VineethBaradi/PrepAIready/README.md

 3. **Feedback Page**: Review your performance and improvement suggestions

 ## Academic Contributions
-This project demonstrates the practical application of AI in:
+This project demonstrates the practical application of AI by using Deepseek API for its cost effectiveness.
-- Natural Language Processing for question generation
+- for question generation
-- Machine Learning for response analysis
+- for response analysis
-- Computer Vision for video interview assessment
+- for video interview assessment
 - AI-driven decision making for performance evaluation

 ## Development Notes